Last update: 2022-05-23

-While it is safe to come to any Sharp facility for your medical needs, we have implemented the following visitor policies for our hospitals to protect those who are most vulnerable and comply with state-mandated guidelines.
+While it is safe to come to any Sharp facility for your medical needs, we have implemented the following visitor policies at our hospitals to protect those who are most vulnerable and comply with state-mandated guidelines.

 Requests for a support person to assist a patient during their hospital stay and anyone visiting must be approved in advance.
 Please talk to your loved one's nurse to coordinate.